konvut/unibrains/README.md

   * Please QA your tag template, and repeat any steps above as necessary until you are satisfied that your tag is ready to be publicly included in Google Tag Manager

 ##### Provide approval for your tag to be publicly included in Google Tag Manager
   * Once you are satisfied that your tag is ready to be included in Google Tag Manager, send an e-mail to <gtm-tag-vendor-admin@google.com> with a link to the specific Github commit of your tag files that's ready to be published.
-(This e-mail must come from an address included in 'E-mail List A' as described in the [Managing access](#managing-access) section below.)
+(This e-mail must come from an address included in 'E-mail List A' as described in the [Managing access](#managing-access) section.)

 ##### Create a Public Tag Listing
   * Once we receive approval to publish your tag, your tag registration in the <a href="https://gtm-partner-gallery.appspot.com/tagmanager/partners/owner/profile/company/" target="_blank">Google Tag Manager Partner Portal</a> will be marked as Approved